 With Shack Up and Flight both released inside four short months, Ratio now found themselves courted by Grace Jones, whose cover of She’s Lost Control had appeared in August.
 ‘She went up to Manchester to do some television promotion,’ recalls Island A&R man Nick Stewart, ‘so I took her to Strawberry when ACR and Martin were mixing their album.
 We talked about a collaboration, and there was an attempt to record a version of And Then Again, and Houses In Motion by Talking Heads.
 But it never quite came off.’
 In fact it was even suggested that Ratio record an album with Jones at Compass Point in Nassau, but according to guitarist Pete Terrell: ‘Chris Blackwell at Island didn’t know anything about the project until after we’d met Grace Jones, done some recordings, and some PR shots appeared in the press.
 He wasn’t happy about it because he was her producer, not Martin Hannett.
 This guy at Island was really keen but he got overruled.
 Anyway Donald didn’t think the deal was very good, and I was told that Tony didn’t get on with Chris Blackwell.’

-The choice of Talking Heads’ “Houses In Motion” is interesting there, given Talking Heads may well have picked up the funk influence on the Remain In Light LP from ACR.
+The choice of Talking Heads’ “Houses In Motion” is interesting there, given Talking Heads may well have picked up their funk influence from ACR:

 Here’s ACR performing “And Then Again” back in the day.
 (I think that’s the channel of Martin Moscrop from ACR.
 If you know of a less repeatedly-reencoded copy, or one that will allow embedding …)